JHurricane96/fastmatrix/README.md

 fastmatrix is header-only, simply add the location of fastmatrix.hpp to your include path while compiling.

+For optimal speed, compile with the highest level of optimizations (`-O3` on gcc/clang) and with assertions disabled (`-DNDEBUG` on gcc/clang)

+Example code:

 ```cpp
 #include "fastmatrix/fastmatrix.hpp"
 #include <iostream>